chromaui/learnstorybook.com/content/intro-to-storybook/react/en/deploy.md

 yarn add -D chromatic
 ```

-Once the package is installed, [login to Chromatic](https://www.chromatic.com/start) with your GitHub account (Chromatic will only ask for lightweight permissions), then we'll create a new project called "taskbox" and sync it with the GitHub repository we've set up.
+Once the package is installed, [log in to Chromatic](https://www.chromatic.com/start) with your GitHub account (Chromatic will only ask for lightweight permissions), then we'll create a new project called "taskbox" and sync it with the GitHub repository we've set up.

 Click `Choose GitHub repo` under collaborators and select your repo.